Ph.D. University of Oregon, History (Expected: 2021)

 Conferences & Presentations

-2020 “Undersea Cables, Groundfish, and the Territorial Dance for Oregon’s Coastal Seabed,” American Society for Environmental History, Ottawa (forthcoming)
+2020 “Undersea Cables, Groundfish, and the Territorial Dance for Oregon’s Coastal Seabed,” American Society for Environmental History, Ottawa (cancelled due to COVID-19)

 2020 Ways of Water Workshop, Social Science Research Council, Arizona State University